fastly/pushpin/README.md

 welcome to the stream
 ```

-Pushpin eats the GRIP headers and switches to chunked encoding (notice there's no `Content-Length`).
+Pushpin eats the special headers and switches to chunked encoding (notice there's no `Content-Length`).
 The request between Pushpin and the backend is now complete, but the request between the client and Pushpin remains held open.
 The request is subscribed to a channel called `test`.

 Data can then be pushed to the client by publishing data on the `test` channel: